survivejs/react-book/manuscript/06_from_notes_to_kanban.md

 ![Duplicate notes](images/kanban_01.png)

 The reason why this happens is simple.
 Our `NoteStore` is a singleton.
 This means every component that is listening to `NoteStore` will receive the same data.
-We will need to resolve this problem.
+We will need to resolve this problem somehow.

 ## Making `Lanes` Responsible of `Notes`

-Currently, our `Lane` model is simple.
-We are just storing an array of objects.
+Currently, our `Lane` contains just an array of objects.
 Each of the objects knows its *id* and *name*.
 We'll need something more.

-Each `Lane` needs to know which `Notes` belong to it.
+In order to make this work, each `Lane` needs to know which `Notes` belong to it.
 If a `Lane` contained an array of `Note` ids, it could then filter and display the `Notes` belonging to it.
+We'll implement a scheme to achieve this next.

 ### Setting Up `attachToLane`